 Camera traps were used over the course of all three monitoring periods to detect foxes and feral cats that passed in front of them during the day and night.
 Three types of camera were used during the monitoring periods; Moultrie (Model M-1100i), Browning (Model BTC-5PDX) and Reconyx (Model HC 600 Hyperfyre).
-A total of 20 cameras were set at 24 locations.
+A total of 25 cameras were set at locations that had been used in previous programs to ensure consistency between survey and control over consecutive years.